Real or not? Mike Trout has raised his game to a new level

 Greg Holland's opus

 As Rodriguez proved in 2008, you can save that many games without a big workload.
-He appeared in 76 games, but pitched just 68.1 innings.
+He appeared in 76 games but pitched just 68.1 innings.
 Holland, likewise, hasn't been used heavily despite the all the saves.
-He's on pace for 72 games and 65 innings and has appeared in back-to-back just three times.
+He's on pace for 72 games and 65 innings and has appeared in back-to-back games just three times.
 Coming off Tommy John surgery, you know the Rockies wanted to be careful about using him on consecutive days, let alone three in a row, so his save opportunities have been fortuitous in that they've been spread out.
 Here's the other thing: Holland has been more dominant than Rodriguez was in 2008.

 (Here's a great piece from Sam Miller examining how conventionally -- or unconventionally -- all 30 teams have managed their bullpens so far.)